salbaroudi/VoidShoutsBackBot/README.md

 Uses a JQuery front-end to communicate and control an Express.JS back-end.
 This back-end acts as middleware, working as a simple interface for users to manipulate rules and stream from an endpoint.
 Matched tweets are printed to console, and written to a user specified output file.

-**Status:** Functioning, with some issues (usable).

 ### 2_RuleRefinement:

 Tweet files are stored here, as well as Jupyter Notebooks for analysis.

-**Status:** In development.
+Some basic data frame analysis, and a set-difference algorithm to refine the rules (based on looking at frequencies of words in preferred and rejected tweets) has been implemented.

 ### 3_BotAutomation:

-Users define their run-time parameters for a simple Heroku application, which skims the "best" tweets over a given time period, and retweets them for the user.

 **Status:** Not started.

+For now, the first two stages of this project have been worked out.
+For an extended period, rules will be developed and tested using the codebase I have built so far.
+Once a good set of rules is refined, the final bot script will be implemented, so this project can run on its own.